doctorfree/MusicPlayerPlus/README.md

 to run it automatically.
 Basically, nothing else to do, just play music and it will be scrobbled by YAMS.

-YAMS creates a configuration file `$HOME/.config/yams/yams.yml` if you wish to view its configuration.
+YAMS creates a configuration file `$HOME/.config/yams/yams.yml`.

 ### MPD Audio Output Configuration